Stephen Huszar

 Stephen Huszar is a Canadian film and television actor born in Saskatoon.
 He is first generation Canadian, his parents arriving from Hungary as immigrants when they were very young.
 His family tree goes back eight or nine hundred years in the Transylvania region of Romania.

 He graduated from the University of Saskatchewan.

 Career

-Huszar has starred in Christmas themed TV movies for Hallmark Channel, Lifetime (TV network) and Netflix, as well as a recurring role in the Ruby Herring Mysteries.
+Huszar has starred in Christmas themed TV movies for Hallmark Channel, Lifetime and Netflix, as well as a recurring role in the Ruby Herring Mysteries.
 In 2017, Huszar appeared as the DC comic book character Jared Morillo / Plunder in The Flash.
 Huszar next starred in the horror film Rabid, which was released in select theaters, digitally and on demand on 13 December 2019.

 Personal life

 Since March 2023, Huszar has been in a relationship with American actress Katie Cassidy.
 The two met on the set of the Hallmark Channel movie A Royal Christmas Crush.